qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Was there any reason why this sort of horror would ever be preached by anybody?
 Was there anybody who got any profit from it?
 There was.
 The Starnes heirs.
 I hope you're not going to remind me that they'd sacrificed a fortune and turned the factory over to us as a gift.
 We were fooled by that one, too.
 Yes, they gave up the factory.
 But profit, ma'am, depends on what it is you're after.
 And what the Starnes heirs were after, no money on earth could buy.

 > [...]
 "Eric Starnes, the youngest—he was a jellyfish that didn't have the guts to be after anything in particular. [...]
-The pay he got—well, I shouldn't call it 'pay, 'none of us was 'paid'— the alms voted to him was fairly modest, about ten times what I got, but that wasn't riches. [...]
+The pay he got—well, I shouldn't call it 'pay, 'none of us was 'paid' — the alms voted to him was fairly modest, about ten times what I got, but that wasn't riches. [...]
 Gerald Starnes was our Director of Production. [...]
 It would have taken a staff of accountants to figure that out, and a staff of engineers to trace the way it was piped, directly or indirectly, into his office. [...]
 Gerald had three cars, four secretaries, five telephones, and he used to throw champagne and caviar parties that no tax-paying tycoon in the country could have afforded. [...]
 But his sister Ivy was worse.
 She really did not care for material wealth.
 The alms she got was no bigger than ours [...].
 She was the lady in charge of our needs.
 She was the one who held us by the throat.
-Of course, distribution was supposed to be decided by voting— by the voice of the people.
+Of course, distribution was supposed to be decided by voting — by the voice of the people.
 But when the people are six thousand howling voices [...] then it turns out, as it did, that the voice of the people is Ivy Starnes.
 By the end of the second year [...] all the petitions of need were simply sent to Miss Starnes' office. [...]
 We voted approval.
 There was a ten-minute period on the agenda for discussion and objections.
 We made no objections.
 We knew better by that time.
 Nobody can divide a factory's income among thousands of people, without some sort of a gauge to measure people's value.
 Her gauge was bootlicking. [...]
 And if you ever want to see pure evil, you should have seen the way her eyes glinted when she watched some man who'd talked back to her once and who'd just heard his name on the list of those getting nothing above basic pittance.
 And when you saw it, you saw the real motive of any person who's ever preached the slogan: 'From each according to his ability, to each according to his need,'

 > [...]
 At first, I kept wondering how it could be possible that the educated, the cultured, the famous men of the world could make a mistake of this size and preach, as righteousness, this sort of abomination [...].
 Now I know that they didn't do it by any kind of mistake.
 Mistakes of this size are never made innocently. [...]
 And we weren't so innocent either, when we voted for that plan at the first meeting. [...]
 There wasn't a man voting for it who didn't think that under a setup of this kind he'd muscle in on the profits of the men abler than himself. [...]
 But while he was thinking that he'd get unearned benefits from the men above, he forgot about the men below who'd get unearned benefits, too.